 Tucked away in an idyllic corner of the stunning Raehill Meadows of Dumfries, Scotland is Eden Festival.
 It’s set against a backdrop of rolling green hills and lush woodland.
 The sheer beauty of this carefully crafted ‘Garden of Eden’ is enough to suck you in.

-The acts are often non-mainstream but over the years we’ve enjoyed the likes of Cat Empire, Submotion Orchestra, Boney M, Morcheeba, Mungo’s Hi-Fi, our festival favourites Colonel Mustard and the Dijon Five and of course a Saturday morning workout with Mr Motivator!
+The acts are often non-mainstream but over the years we’ve enjoyed the likes of Cat Empire, Submotion Orchestra, Boney M, Morcheeba, Mungo’s Hi-Fi.
+Our festival favourites are Colonel Mustard and the Dijon Five and of course a Saturday morning workout with Mr Motivator!

-This year will see Chinese Man, This Is The Kit and Macka B & The Roots Ragga Band take to the stage, Eden has music for all styles and tastes and for us it’s where we feel most at ease.
+Eden Festival has music for all styles and tastes and for us, it’s where we feel most at ease.
 If this was a commune, we would live here all year!

 There are countless workshops, a cinema, a cycle powered reggae stage, cabaret, comedy and a host of weird and wonderful performers, art and games.
 You will constantly discover wee nooks and crannies with something interesting happening!